John Wolfe, Chief Executive Officer

 John Wolfe is chief executive officer of The Northwest Seaport Alliance.
 He sets the organization’s vision and strategy, and guides the NWSA’s unique customer-focused culture.

-Wolfe also serves as the CEO of the Port of Tacoma, a position he was named to in 2010.
-Before being named CEO, he had served as the Port of Tacoma’s deputy executive director since June 2005.
+Wolfe previously served as the CEO of the Port of Tacoma, a position he was named to in 2010.

 Prior to joining the Port of Tacoma, Wolfe served for two years as the executive director of the Port of Olympia, and before that as Olympia's director of operations and marine terminal general manager.